 Are you incredibly empathetic, can you explain things very well, are you a language genius or gifted with your hands?
 There are countless ways to integrate your strengths into your professional life.
 In fact, this is an indispensable paving stone on the path to your vocation.

 You are not yet sure what your vocation could be?
 Then let yourself be guided by your interests and try out new things.
-With every step you take, you will become more and more courageous to move forward and gather inspiration.
+With every step you take, you'll become more and more courageous to move forward and you'll collect Inspirations.

 Doubt is human.
 We are all uncertain from time to time and wonder if we can really reach our goal.
 But you'll never find your calling that way.
 So always remember: You can accomplish anything you set your mind to, if you don't constantly worry about what others might think.
 Focus on yourself, your ambition and your abilities.